 - I worked with the local 4-H club (Unionville Hot Shots), our local Boy Scout troop, as well as private donors to start a food pantry to provide 3 bags of food to anyone asking for assistance.
 This pantry supplies a variety of items such as personal and feminine hygiene products, cleaning supplies, paper products, dog and cat food, school supplies, and farm fresh eggs depending on need.
 In addition, the Unionville 4-H has established a Lil’ Library and Lil’ Pantry on Township property to serve residents.

-- I created and maintain a centralized list of community resources so that we are able to provide a wide array of referrals, depending on the particular situation.
+- I created and maintained a centralized list of community resources so that we are able to provide a wide array of referrals, depending on the particular situation.
 This list is updated constantly so we have the most up-to-date information available.

 - I contracted with a local company to complete a historical restoration of two of the four cemeteries that the Township is responsible for.
 Before and after pictures, along with any available genealogy information for each cemetery is available for review at the Township Office during regular business hours.

 - The Benton Township Trustee and Board, along with a group of volunteers, organized the community movement that petitioned the Monroe County Commissioners to allow our Township to join the Monroe Fire Protection District.
-This allowed us to have two full-time personnel at our station 24 hours a day, 7 days a week which has resulted in an average of 5 minute improvement in response time and a better ISO rate (for homeowner’s insurance premiums).
+This allowed us to have two full-time personnel at our station 24 hours a day, 7 days a week which has resulted in an average of 5-minute improvement in response time and a better ISO rate (for homeowner’s insurance premiums).

 - I have brought community contracts to the Board so that programs such as the Unionville Senior Citizen’s Organization and the Danny Smith Memorial Park can continue to offer high-quality programming.

-I will continue to promote integrity in government:
+I have promoted integrity in government:

 - I’ve always had an Open Door policy.
 I’m happy to meet with anyone at any time, either during regular business hours, or early mornings, evenings, and weekends.